explodybits/bs-loophole/README.md

 The class names include `screen-xs, screen-sm, screen-md, screen-lg`

-If the script detects a mobile device, an additional `device-mobile` class will also be added.
+If the script detects a mobile device, a `device-mobile` class will also be added.

 ## Usage